 So–now we need to know what your life plans are.

-If you are trying to get pregnant, then you may need the help of a fertility pill–to force the ovary to pop and egg out.
-The most commonly used pill is CLOMIPHENE.
+If you are trying to get pregnant, then you may need the help of a fertility pill–to force the ovary to pop an egg out.
+The most commonly used pills are CLOMIPHENE or LETROZOLE.
+That will have to be a fertility talk–but typically you take the pills on days 3-7 (3, 4, 5, 6, 7) of your cycle, or 5-9–or as I say ‘ split the difference’ and take it from day 4-8 of your “cycle”

 If you are trying NOT to get pregnant–then IGNORE any advice that says you cannot get pregnant—-you just can’t predict WHAT those ovaries are going to do–and just when you least expect it–out pops and egg—meets up with a wandering sperm–and BAMMM–PREGGO!!!!